Storing meat is one of the most challenging things to do in a survival situation.

 A raw pack, on the other hand, simply means filling the jars with raw meat pieces and a couple of tablespoons of salt.
 Once prepared, the jars are then placed in a pressure canner and processed for about an hour and a half.
 The canner seals the freshness in the jar, allowing for longer shelf life.

-Keeping Your Meat On The Hoof
+Keeping Your Meat on the Hoof

-Another, less obvious way of “preserving” your meat is the tried and tested method of keeping them on the hoof.
+Another, less obvious form of meat preservation is the tried-and-tested method of keeping it on the hoof.
 In other words, raising your own livestock.
 If you want fresh meat, or have limited ways to preserve your food, you might as well keep said meat alive until they are ready for consumption.

 However, raising livestock is not for the faint-hearted.

-Learning how to preserve your own source of meat is essential for every prepper.
-It entails quite a few moving parts and can be intimidating for beginning and seasoned preppers alike.
+Learning how to preserve meat is essential for every prepper.
+It requires quite a few moving parts and can be intimidating for beginning and seasoned preppers alike.
 But the payoff is well worth the effort.